aplaceforallmystuff/ISS-Tracker/README.md

 ## 🐛 Known Issues

-- Pass predictions are simplified approximations (not using full SGP4/SDP4 orbital mechanics)
 - YouTube embed may require unmuting on some browsers due to autoplay policies
 - Location search requires internet connection for geocoding